BBC Home

 The more we sell, the more money the country makes.
 When that happens the economy grows.

-And for a long time it's all been going quite well.
+And for a long time it was all going quite well.

-For the past 16 years Britain's economy has either stayed the same, or been growing.
+For 16 years Britain's economy either stayed the same, or it grew.

 But recently countries across the world have been hit by a cash crisis that people are calling the CREDIT CRUNCH.